camunda/camunda-docs/versioned_docs/version-8.2/components/console/manage-plan/retrieve-invoices-or-update-billing-info.md

 ### Retrieve invoices

-To retrieve your past invoices, click in the **Manage payment account** button and then select **Billing History**.
+To retrieve your past invoices, click the **Manage payment account** button and then select **Billing History**.
 From that point onwards, you will be able to retrieve and download your invoices.

 ### Update billing information (e.g. billing address)

-To update account information like billing address or company name, click in the **Manage payment account** button and then select **Account Information** or **Billing & Shipping Addresses** depending on what information you need to update.
+To update account information like billing address or company name, click the **Manage payment account** button and then select **Account Information** or **Billing & Shipping Addresses** depending on what information you need to update.